7.06.2014

 everything is basically 'one of a kind' in there -

-so things sell off of mannequins and out of displays regularly.
+so things sell out of displays regularly.

 Here's my question for my readers:

-Does it PAY to create holiday-specific displays in YOUR store?
+Does it PAY to create holiday-specific displays in your store?

 Do you reap the benefits of the time invested?

-Does it spur sales of products with limited shelf lives before a certain date?
+Does it spur sales of products with limited shelf lives

 if you feature it in a themed display?